 ‘What did you learn in the process?’

 ‘I learned more about myself and my surroundings.
 Even the mediocre can have adventures and even the fearful can achieve if they drive themselves.
 All humans whether individuals or as a species need to challenge themselves to find out more about the world and their place in it.’

 ‘You sound like a regular Mandela, I said, quoting lines from Long Walk to Freedom I had memorised: ‘I have discovered the secret that after climbing a great hill, one only finds that there are many more hills to climb.
 I have taken a moment here to rest, to steal a view of the glorious vista that surrounds me, to look back on the distance I have come.
 But I can rest only for a moment, for with freedom comes responsibilities, and I dare not linger, for my long walk is not yet ended.’

-‘Few, myself included, will rise to the challenge as has Nelson, and few will journey such a long way.
+‘You could say that Nelson is my mandala.
+Few, myself included, will rise to the challenge as he has , and few will journey such a long way.
 But in any sphere you care to mention, be it politics, the arts and sciences or sport, you’ll find the same spirit of adventure fuelling advances.’

 ‘How did this apply to setting up your schools in the Himalayas?
 I asked.

 ‘Founding these schools was an uphill battle.
-And don’t forget as in climbing the most difficult part is in the last few steps.
+And don’t forget, as in climbing, the most difficult part is in the last few steps.
 It’s then that anything can go wrong.’

 ‘So how did you make it?’

 ‘I couldn’t have done it without the cachet I derived from my climbing and trekking.
 This opened many doors, enabling me to twist the arms of otherwise hardnosed businessmen into parting with dollars for these projects.
 Keep in mind the words of Marie Curie: ‘Life is an adventure or it is nothing at all.’

-‘ What feat can I achieve to parlay into getting backing for achieving universal literacy in Australia – to show in the process that great intellectual achievement is possible for anyone?
+‘So what feat can I achieve to parlay into getting backing for achieving universal literacy in Australia – to show in the process that great intellectual achievement is possible for anyone?
 As you were the first person to reach both poles and the highest peak in the world, I have to rule out both these avenues of newsworthiness.’

 ‘You might have to consider reaching them backwards,’ he laughed as we adjourned with the others for refreshments.